vnavascues/direct-request-coordinator/tasks/drcoordinator/README.md

 ### Calculate spot LINK payment amount

 More estimates than calculate with precision.
-It does not take into account the gas incurrend by `Operator::fulfillRequest2` nor `DRCoordinator::fallback` or `DRCoordiantor::fulfillData`.
+It does not take into account the gas incurrend by `Operator::fulfillRequest2` nor `DRCoordinator::fallback` or `DRCoordinator::fulfillData`.
 All of them are affected, among other things, by the data size and fulfillment function.
 Therefore it is needed to fine tune `startGas`.

 Task parameters: